How to Use Android Nearby Share on Windows 11

 Richard

-Sending files via email or cloud storage can be slow.
-Nearby Share creates a direct link between your devices so you can move files instantly without cables.
+Sending files via email or cloud storage can be slow and requires an internet connection.
+Quick Share creates a direct, high-speed link between your devices using Bluetooth and Wi-Fi Direct.
+This lets you move photos, videos, and documents instantly without cables.

 What happens when done?

-Once you finish these steps, you will see your computer appear as a destination whenever you choose to “share” a file on your Android phone.
+Once you finish these steps, your computer will appear as a destination whenever you choose to share a file on your Android phone.
+You will be able to drag and drop files between devices with ease.

-You do not need to install anything on your Android phone because it is already built into Android 6 or higher.
+You do not need to install anything on your Android phone as it is built into the system.
 You only need to set up your PC.

 2. Run the installer.
 If you are asked for permission to make changes to your system, confirm that you want to proceed.